wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

 summary: Learn how to send logs from your Kubernetes cluster to Tanzu Observability
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is only enabled for selected customers.
-If you'd like to participate, contact [technical support](wavefront_support_feedback.html#support)."%}
+If you'd like to participate, contact your [Tanzu Observability account representative](wavefront_support_feedback.html#support)."%}

 In this tutorial, you'll learn how to send logs from your local Kubernetes environment using minikube to Tanzu Observability.
 Once the data is in Tanzu Observability, you can use the Log Browser to search and filter logs.